1 of 4

 The various "colles" toss candy to onlookers as they parade through the neighborhood streets.
 Photo courtesy of Ajuntament de Barcelona (CC BY ND 2.0).

-Every year on March 3 the Barcelona neighborhoods of Gràcia, Sarrià, Sant Gervasi and La Bordeta explode in what has come to be known as la festa més dolça—the sweetest festival.
+Every year in the days leading up March 3rd the Barcelona neighborhoods of Gràcia, Sarrià, Sant Gervasi and La Bordeta explode in what has come to be known as la festa més dolça—the sweetest festival.
 Children and adults alike crowd the streets of these neighborhoods with bags and inverted umbrellas in hand to gather as many sweets as they can as they rain down from the passing parade.

 Magic Beans?